Jimbly/dcjam2025/Jimb-TODO.md

 * Copy item descriptions/names from doc
 * item descriptions and ensure they all fit reasonably
 * build out levels
+  * Add wander cat and nilo
+  * station polish
     * random NPCs moving around the station
-  * station polish
     * observation deck
     * fix tiling on ceiling
 * Prune unused atlases and tiles from used atlases:
   * Final pass, check for pink Xs; identical images (moon stairs in/out maybe unused/identical)
   * probably remove/flag unused : station detail3/4
-  * remove test atlas - just need to move chest into another
 * display medkit count on hud and (H)
 * on next combat playtest
   * decrease A varieties further - I didn't feel I needed the B varieties, or even remembered to go find them